saatvik-dev/with-whatsapp/NETLIFY_DEPLOYMENT_GUIDE.md

 Before deploying to Netlify, you need a PostgreSQL database:

-1. Sign up for a database service like [Neon](https://neon.tech/), [Supabase](https://supabase.com/), or [Render](https://render.com/)
+1. Sign up for a database service like [Neon](https://neon.tech/) (recommended), [Supabase](https://supabase.com/), or [Render](https://render.com/)
 2. Create a new PostgreSQL database
 3. Get your connection string, which should look like:
    ```
    postgresql://username:password@hostname:port/database
    ```
+4. Make sure your database provider allows connections from Netlify's IP addresses
-4. Keep this connection string secure - you'll need it for Netlify environment variables
+5. Keep this connection string secure - you'll need it for Netlify environment variables

 ## Deploying to Netlify